 In the past 18 years working with eCommerce clients, I have spotted one particular pattern, over and over again.
 It goes like this:

 Trust me, I’ve been there!
 One of my eCommerce brands used to attract customers that wanted a sale or a discount on a luxury item.
 These customers would only buy if they received a discount.
 Which left me with only two options: I could lower my profits, or receive zero profits.
-I soon realised that I needed a new set of customers and began rebranding my eCommerce site, giving free education, quality products and no discounts.
+I soon realized that I needed a new set of customers and began rebranding my eCommerce site, giving free education, quality products and no discounts.

 My advice?
 Plan your promotions.
 Spontaneous discounts will only work if you have outrageously high volumes of stock to sell.
 In any case, it is far greater to be known for the quality of your brand, or for your company values.

 Let me share a secret with you… the 3 tips in this blog post, will run promotions that gain an influx of web visitors and purchases.
 Plus, with these 3 tips, people will shop your business all year round.
-Man, they will be so hooked when it comes to your brand regardless of promotions or discounts.

 The first step in running a successful eCommerce sale is simple.
 View your promotions as big projects.
 You can only do a few big projects per year, when it comes to your business.